DEVR4N/e-commerce-shop-exercise/README.md

 ***Note:***

 - Ensure that the `DEV-data.txt` file is in the same directory as the application.
-- Make sure that you enter a valid year when you are prompted.
+- Make sure you enter a valid year when asked.
-- The application will guide you through the process.